harryherbig/GameboyMacroMK2/README.md

 <img src="img/variant_gameboy_logo/final-product.jpeg" style="max-width:60%;"></img>

-This design is based on the upstream of this repository, please see the upstream of this fork: https://github.com/gb9k/GameboyMacro
+This design is based on the upstream of this repository, please see also see the original readme: https://github.com/gb9k/GameboyMacro

 ## Photos of printed parts